 For a list of sample cover letters, consult the following sites:

-- Academic cover letters sample (OWL)
+- Academic cover letter sample (OWL)

 - Sample cover letter for an advertised position (The Chronicle)